UnityTech/unity-ssdlc/Coding Practice/AuthZ-AuthN-Guidelines.md

 ### Limited Token Lifetimes
 ###### Description

 When authenticating, a variety of tokens are used to prove the identity of a user.
 This is typically through a session cookie, or an access token attached to a user’s account.
-These tokens should have the shortest lifetime that balances the needs to of the users with security.
-Tokens should not be valid for an infinite amount of time, and should expire within a reasonable timeframe.
+These tokens should have the shortest lifetime that balances the needs of the users with security.
+Tokens should not be valid for an infinite length of time, and should expire within a reasonable timeframe.
 ###### Why We Care

-This is primarily a defense-in-depth measure, focusing on the case if these tokens are compromised, it will limit the impact of an attack.
+This is primarily a defense-in-depth measure, focusing on limiting the impact of an attack if these tokens are compromised.
 This also decreases the attack surface of a resulting application, reducing the number of valid tokens at any given time.
 ###### How to Fix?

 Check all tokens related to authentication, and review their lifetimes.
 If you are unsure, contact security for recommendations on their lifetimes.
 When possible, use the shortest lifetime within a reasonable use.